TrueSparrowSystems/slackmin/README.md

 **2. whiteListedChannels**

 `whiteListedChannels` is array of channel ids which allows whitelisted users to execute slack commands in the whitelisted channel.
+Refer [here](https://help.socialintents.com/article/148-how-to-find-your-slack-team-id-and-slack-channel-id) to get slack channel id .

 <br>